EGA-archive/ServicesRegistry/README.md

 ### Adding a new Beacon / Editing a Beacon

-Add a new line or edit existing beacons services dictionary on services_registry/conf.py
+Add a new line or edit existing beacons in services dictionary on services_registry/conf.py

 ```
 'beaconId': {